HealsCodes/ephemeral-devbox/README.md

-I built it as a more flexible alternative to GitPod / CodeSpaces since a good deal of the time I might have my iPad around but not my MacBook and having access (mosh/ssh/vscode-tunnel!) to a full fleged linux system while on-the-go withough having to permanantly rent a server and creating only monthly costs in the <1ct range is unused seemed like a fun idea.
+I built it as a more flexible alternative to GitPod / CodeSpaces since a good deal of the time I might have my iPad around but not my MacBook and having access (mosh/ssh/vscode-tunnel!) to a full fleged linux system while on-the-go withough having to permanantly rent a server and creating only monthly costs in the <1ct range if unused seemed like a fun idea.

 ### Prerequisites